 These side effects can happen with low doses of lithium and don’t mean you have lithium toxicity.
 However, they may be a sign that you need to adjust your dosage or need more frequent monitoring.

-Lithium toxicity is usually caused by taking more than your prescribed dose of lithium, either at once or slowly over a long period of time.
+- Taking more than your prescribed dose of lithium, either at once or slowly over a long period of time:

 - Acute toxicity.
 This happens when you take too much lithium at once, either accidentally or on purpose.